i-RIC/solver_dev_manual/source/05/03_04_example_grid_attribute.rst

 Example of grid attribute definition
 =============================================

-Examples of definitions of grid attributes and example code to read data are show below.
+Examples of definitions of grid attributes and example code to read data are shown below.

 .. toctree::
    :maxdepth: 2